fmeydan/MultipleDateSelector_PCF/README.md

-🌟 Multi-Date Picker PCF Control
+🌟 Multi-Date Selector PCF Control

-An elegant and responsive multi-date picker for Dynamics 365 / Model-Driven Apps.
+An elegant and responsive multi-date selector for Dynamics 365 / Model-Driven Apps.
 Lets users select multiple dates visually and stores the result in a single CRM field as a JSON date array.

 ✨ Features